Where Our Garbage Ends Up

 Transfer Station and Waste Export

-Since 2000, Thurston County has been sending sending garbage to the Roosevelt Regional Landfill in Klickitat County, WA.
+Since 2000, Thurston County has been sending garbage to the Roosevelt Regional Landfill in Klickitat County, WA.
 Your garbage now goes through seven steps.

 The Roosevelt Regional Landfill is lined with compacted clay and high density polyethylene, to prevent "leachate" from contaminating the groundwater.
 Leachate is the result of rainwater leaching pollutants out of the garbage.
 (Leachate is sometimes referred to as "liquid garbage.")
 A plumbing system at the landfill collects the leachate.